2023 Super Bowl picks, odds: Predictions, best props and favorite to win for Chiefs vs. Eagles - NBC Sports

-Super Bowl LVII has rolled into town, and not much time remains until the celebrations begin and confetti rains over the new champion.
+Super Bowl LVII has rolled into town, and only a few hours remains until the celebrations begin and confetti rains over the new champion after tonight’s showdown.
 While the Kansas City Chiefs and Philadelphia Eagles are making their final preparations for the big game, people are making their final predictions on who will leave the desert with a ring.

 For the Chiefs, it would be their second ring in four years, as Patrick Mahomes hopes to lead his team to a repeat of its 2019 victory.
 On the other sideline stands Super Bowl newcomer Jalen Hurts, who is hunting for Philadelphia’s second Lombardi in franchise history.